IsaccBarker/Greatness/README.md

 Greatness is you being great and better than everyone else.
 You have to uphold that superoprity complex don't you?

 ## How do I achieve greatness?
 Simple!
 Use this tool.
-This tool is designed to bring your system up to a working state that you like in a small amount of time.
+This tool is designed to bring your system up to a working State that you like in a small amount of time.
 It is *very* flexible, 100% modular, and fast.

 You can view the documentation [here](docs/SUMMARY.md)!